01 June 2023

 Meet Srini: a highly skilled migrant's journey to the Netherlands

 - International student

 Almost a year of planning and prototyping is finally complete, and our first working prototype is now ready to be tested.
 Of course, we have already conducted some tests, but we needed to find a location with conditions at least somewhat similar to Antarctica.
-Therefore, a team of eleven students from different backgrounds is going to Trondheim, Norway, to see how our vehicle performs in snow and ice.
+Therefore, a team of eleven students from different backgrounds went to Trondheim, Norway, to see how our vehicle performed in snow and ice.

 The "rover" developed by our team is made with ordinary, off-the-shelf components.
 However, in the future, customized components may be needed for specific models.
 Therefore, this rover will be a foundation for our team's future.
 We will be able to control it remotely, allowing us to perform more precise tests.
 These tests will provide essential insights that can help us ensure that our next prototype will be suitable for a mission in Antarctica.

-The trip to Norway will take place January 4-8, where we will explore the capabilities of our vehicle and visit some universities on the way back.
+The trip to Norway took place January 4-8, where we explored the capabilities of our vehicle and visit some universities on the way back.